Classic Galapagos: Southern Islands (Grand Queen Beatriz)

 Accommodation: Hotel

-Visit San Cristobal Interpretation Center in the morning.
-This centre brings the history and geography of the archipelago to life, from its volcanic origins to the present day.
+Flights to the mainland depart mid-morning, so an early start is necessary today to make the most of your last day on the islands.
+You’ll visit San Cristobal Interpretation Center – this information hub brings the history and geography of the archipelago to life, from its volcanic origins to the present day.
 The human history exhibit offers an insight into the discovery and colonisation of the Galapagos, and the reality of the problems the islands face today.
+After, head to the airport for your flight back to Quito.
+Tonight, you may like to head out with your group for a farewell dinner and toast to an excellent adventure.

 Included Activities: